About me

 I believe that change is only possible where there is a trusting therapeutic relationship.
 So I do my best to create a space where you can feel heard and known in all aspects of yourself.

-I trained at the Minster Centre in London and hold a postgraduate diploma in integrative counselling and psychotherapy.
+I trained at the Minster Centre in London and hold a Master’s degree and Advanced Diploma in Psychotherapy.
 I have worked in charitable and NHS settings spanning services specialising in suicide, women’s issues, bereavement and acute & complex mental health presentations.

 I hold an enhanced DBS certificate, and am fully insured.